bmorris3/retrieval/docs/retrieval/tutorial.rst

                                    example_spectrum[:, 2]**2)

-We've chosen a flat prior that expects the temperature to sit between 500 and 5000 K, which might represent our sensible rough estimates for the minimum and maximum temperature a planet might have given its orbital distance and host star's spectral type.
+We've chosen a flat log-prior that expects the temperature to sit between 500 and 5000 K, which might represent our sensible rough estimates for the minimum and maximum temperature a planet might have given its orbital distance and host star's spectral type.
 The log-likelihood we have chosen for this example is the sum of the log-prior and :math:`-0.5 \chi^2`.
 This is a natural choice for the likelihood given Gaussian, uncorrelated uncertainties for the transit depth